HarshaYeluru/ATC_round1/answers/README.md

 - Run "kubectl apply -f templates/nodejs.yaml" to create a deployment with one replica

 ## Problem statement 2:
-- Run "kubectl apply -f templates/" to create a Horizontal Pod Autoscaling which scales the Pods between 1 to 4 bsaed on the CPU utilization
+- Run "kubectl apply -f templates/" to create a Horizontal Pod Autoscaling which scales the Pods between 1 to 4 bsaed on the CPU utilization using templates/nodejs-hpa.yml
 - The above command deploys a secret with API keys and places them in environmental variables.
-In the given yaml, 2 environmental variables will be created in the POD - API_USER and API_TOKEN
+In the given yaml, 2 environmental variables will be created in the POD - API_USER and API_TOKEN using templates/nodejs-secret.yml
 - The script check_autoscale.py creates a new pod which sends multiple requests to the nodejs application.
 This in turn results in the POD auto scaling based on the CPU utilization
-- The above command also creates an SSL certificatee and places it in the /tmp/ directory of the POD
+- The above command also creates an SSL certificatee and places it in the /tmp/ directory of the POD using templates/tls_secret.yml

 ## CI/CD Pipeline
 - Create namespaces for dev, qa, staging and prod stages